mbgg/public/infrastructure/trax_installation/installation.md

 `parted /dev/sda mkpart primary 20.5GB 100%`

 and prepare new partition /dev/sda3 as brick for gluster.
-Format an XFS partition with 512bytes of size for inodes forthe extended attributes of gluster and blocksize of 8192 to minimize iops to access inodes
+Format it as XFS partition with 512bytes of size for inodes for the extended attributes of gluster and blocksize of 8192 to minimize iops to access inodes

 `mkfs.xfs -f -i size=512 -n size=8192  /dev/sda3`